preetanshumishra/basic-mvvmcross-setup-xamarin-forms/README.md

 # basic-mvvmcross-setup-xamarin-forms
-A Basic MvvmCross setup for Xamarin.Forms project
+A Basic MvvmCross setup for a Xamarin.Forms project